Dementia Care in Raven Meols

 see how we can help

 Our dementia care is guided by leadership with both personal insight and professional dedication.
 Irene, co-owner of Home Instead Southport & Formby, has supported close family members through dementia, bringing heartfelt understanding to the care we provide.
-Co-founder Anthea, Britain’s first Registered Care Manager, has shaped our services around dignity, respect, and personalised support.
-Our Head of Client Experience, Charlotte, works closely with local organisations, like Merseyside Fire & Rescue, to share best practices in dementia awareness.
+Co-founder Anthea, Home Instead UK’s first Registered Care Manager, has shaped our services around dignity, respect, and personalised support.
+Our Head of Client Experience, Charlotte, has worked closely with local organisations, like Merseyside Fire & Rescue, to share best practices in dementia awareness.
 This blend of knowledge and compassion helps us deliver thoughtful, responsive care to those living with dementia in Raven Meols.

 Our roots in the Southport and Formby community run deep, with strong connections to local dementia support networks that benefit our clients.
 We regularly collaborate with memory clinics and local GP practices to ensure comprehensive support for our clients living with dementia.
-Our team participates in the Dementia Action Alliance, helping make our community more dementia-friendly through awareness initiatives and practical improvements.
-We host regular dementia support for families in Raven Meols and surrounding areas, sharing practical tips and creating a supportive network where experiences and solutions can be shared in a friendly, understanding environment.
+We can provide regular dementia support for families in Raven Meols and surrounding areas, sharing practical tips and creating a supportive network where experiences and solutions can be shared in a friendly, understanding environment.

 FAQs